RezaOnGithub/CENG477HW2/README.md

 that is actually *slightly shifted* towards $ (-0.5,-0.5) $ so that **integer coordinates are the center of a pixel sample**.

+This coordinate system is the first quadrant of the canonical 2D coordinate system (i.e. $Y$-up).

 Original $Z$ values are not touched!
 It is still in range $[-1,1]$, unlike $X$ and $Y$.

 ## Notes